Republic of Formosa

-The Republic of Formosa was a short-lived republic that existed on the island of Taiwan in 1895 between the formal cession of Taiwan by the Qing dynasty of China to the Empire of Japan in the Treaty of Shimonoseki and its being taken over by Japanese troops.
-The Republic lasted 151 days; it was proclaimed on 23 May 1895 and extinguished on 21 October, when the Republican capital Tainan was taken over by the Japanese.
+The Republic of Formosa was a short-lived unrecognized state that existed on the island of Taiwan in 1895 during the interregnum between the formal cession of Taiwan by the Qing dynasty of China to the Empire of Japan after the Treaty of Shimonoseki.
+The Republic lasted for 151 days; it was proclaimed on 23 May 1895 and extinguished on 21 October, when its capital of Tainan was taken over by the Japanese and they established control on the island.

 Etymology

 The name Formosa dates from 1542 when Portuguese sailors sighted an uncharted island and noted it on their maps as Ilha Formosa ("beautiful island").
 The name Formosa eventually "replaced all others in European literature" and remained in common use among English speakers into the 20th century.

 The term 民主國 (mínzhǔguó) was an early Chinese translation of the English word republic, pioneered by William Alexander Parsons Martin with his Chinese translation of Henry Wheaton's Elements of International Law.
 The Japanese equivalent during this time was (共和國, kyōwakoku), which became the standard translation for republic in East Asia, while mínzhǔguó came to mean "democratic country" instead.
-There was also a similar alternative, 民國 (mínguó), pioneered by Sun Yat-sen (see Republic of China (1912–1949)#Name).
+There was also a similar alternative, 民國 (mínguó), pioneered by Sun Yat-sen (see Republic of China (1912–1949)#Etymology).

 Background

 In 1894, China and Japan went to war.
 In a few months, the Japanese defeated China's Beiyang fleet, routed the Chinese armies in Manchuria, and captured Port Arthur and Weihaiwei.
 Although nearly all the fighting took place in northern China, Japan had important territorial ambitions in southern China.
 As the war approached its end, the Japanese took steps to ensure that Taiwan would be ceded to Japan under the eventual peace treaty and that they were well placed militarily to occupy the island.
 In March 1895 peace negotiations between Japan and China opened in the Japanese city of Shimonoseki.
 Although hostilities in northern China were suspended during these negotiations, Taiwan and the Pescadores were specifically excluded from the scope of the armistice.
 This exclusion allowed the Japanese to mount a military operation against the Pescadores Islands in March 1895.
 The Pescadores, lying midway between mainland China and Taiwan, were the key to a successful occupation of Taiwan.
 In a swift campaign in the last week of March the Japanese captured the islands, preventing further Chinese reinforcements from being sent across the Taiwan Strait to Taiwan.
 This brisk fait accompli influenced the peace negotiations, and the ensuing Treaty of Shimonoseki, concluded on 17 April 1895, duly provided for the cession by China of Taiwan to Japan.
 On 10 May, Admiral Kabayama Sukenori was appointed the first Japanese governor-general of Taiwan.

-Prior to the independence declaration, gentry in Taiwan approach Britain and then France in a failed attempt to gain protectorate status for Taiwan.
+Prior to the independence declaration, gentry in Taiwan approached Britain and then France in a failed attempt to gain protectorate status for Taiwan.